TriodeGirl/Arduino-UNO-R4-Wake_from_interrupt-and-system-clock-switching/README.md

   3. Switching between 48MHz HOCO and 8MHz MOCO internal oscillators (and PLL with XTAL if fitted)
   4. USB Module Disable (with code initiated Reset after timeout delay)

-Unlike a linear regulator which adds to the current, the onboard DC/DC converter trades Volts for Current and therefor the readings when powered from an external 9.0V supply to Vin show a lower power-consumption than would be measured on the +5V rail input itself (I don't have a USB DVM module).
+Unlike a linear regulator which adds to the current, the onboard ISL854102FRZ DC/DC converter trades Volts for Current and therefor the readings when powered from an external 9.0V supply to Vin show a lower power-consumption than would be measured on the +5V rail input itself (I don't have a USB DVM module).

 Standard R4 Minima - LED series resistors all 330 ohm
 =====================================================
-Board running with +9.0V VIN at 48 MHz HOCO clock with default IDE settings: without sleep, USB active = c.
-21.5 mA with WFI and USB active   = c.
-13.3 mA with WFI but USB disabled = c.
+Board running with +9.0V VIN at 48 MHz HOCO clock with default IDE settings:
+  1. Without sleep, USB active = c.
+21.5 mA
+  2. With WFI and USB active   = c.
+13.3 mA
+  3. With WFI but USB disabled = c.
 11.2 mA

 To properly get low-power operation some board mods are needed, as supplied the ON LED takes 8 to 9 mA from the +5V rail just by itself!
 It is likely that low-power modes are mostly of interest for stand-alone setups which are not connected to a host USB.